gnames/papers/bhlnames2022/bhlnames.md

 Initialization step requires remote access to BHL data dumps and to a RESTful API of BHLindex service.
 Service step provides a user with a web-interface, RESTful API and comman-line application to get taxonomic details about names, match nomenclatural reference to a page in BHL, match a reference string to BHL pages.

+### Preprocessed data for Naive Bayes classifier

+In the program we use Naive Bayes algorithm for determining the most like candidates for citation matching.
+This algorithm is based on collection of evidences that make References in BHL more or less likely candidates to a match with a citation.
+For this algorithm to function we need to decide beforehand which evidences will be collected for each case and how much weight each of them has to influence the final decision.

+To calculate such weights for all used types of evidence we manually went through 3500 citation detection cases, and partitioned them into correctly and incorrectly identified (REF).
+This data is saved into a JSON file and is stored statically inside of the BHLnames binary executable.
+The data allowed us to calculate weights for each of the evidence type.

 ### Initialization and data import

 From BHL's dumped files BHLnames receives metadata about Titles, Items, Pages and Parts.